OnlyFans Chatter Training: Scripts, KPIs, and What Top Performers Do Differently

 We've trained 40+ chatters.
 The gap between top and bottom performers is consistently 400% in revenue per conversation.
 Here's the data on what separates them — and how to build it into your training program.

-This post is about what the data shows top chatters actually do differently, how to build those behaviors into your training program, and the code to generate the weekly performance report that makes the whole system work.
+Across 40+ chatters and roughly 180,000 conversations, four behaviors separated top performers from everyone else.
+Not skills, not charisma, not experience.
+Four specific, trainable, measurable behaviors.
+Here is the data on what they do differently, how to build those behaviors into your training program, and the code to generate the weekly performance report that makes the whole system work.

 What We Measured and How